GregMengelkamp/learning-tdd/readme.md

 - sometimes statically typed languages are not completely awful

 - separate source files, still one package; package management in Go
+- Reflect is a very handy and interesting JS object